-Showcasing an impressive roster of restaurants with internationally acclaimed chefs helm, it should be no surprise that Miami dining destinations offer impressive wine lists for the true connoisseur.
+Showcasing an impressive roster of restaurants held by internationally acclaimed chefs, it should be no surprise that many Miami dining destinations offer impressive wine lists for the true connoisseur..

 DB Bistro Moderne

 Located in the JW Marriott Marquis, and situated within Downtown's gastro paradise (popular hot spots like Zuma and Il Gabbiano are a napkin toss away).
 DB’s selection and promotion of its wines differentiates this place from its neighbors.
 Not unlike its New York parent restaurant, it serves well-sourced brasserie fare and excellent fish and seafood.
 Under the guidance of one of Miami's best young sommeliers, Christopher Lindemann, the wine list includes a 'Who's Who" of French producers, including some seriously aged bottles with serious prices to match.
 There are hard-to-find icons such as the Hermitage by Dennis Scholl, a Miami art benefactor and wine-loving local.
 They even managed to persuade Jean-Louis Chaves to hand over his cherished Syrah grapes.
 Some other gems include Alvaro Palacios' Priorat Finca Dofi—very well evolved for its young years and showing boundless amounts of fruit and freshness on the palate.

 A true French enclave inside the Cadet Hotel, the wine list at

 Pied a Terre offers unusual wines from around the world.
 And they deliver, offering interesting and lesser known names with an impressive list of French whites and reds.
 Unusual selections include labels from Patagonia, Montecucco in Italy and even a Benaco Bresciano—all listed in order of price.
 In addition to the a la carte menu, Pied a Terre also offers a six-course chef’s tasting menu paired with wine.
 As a final touch, they have five amazing desert wines also on teh menu.